jma_logo Welcome to TCC wmo_logo

 HOME > El Niño Monitoring > El Niño Outlook

-El Niño Outlook ( September 2024 - March 2025 )
+El Niño Outlook ( May 2025 - November 2025 )

-( Next update will be on 10 October 2024 )
+( Next update will be on 10 June 2025 )

 [El Niño / La Niña]

-In August 2024, the sea surface temperature (SST) for the NINO.3 region was below normal with a deviation of -0.5°C (Fig.3 and Table).
-The five-month running mean value of the NINO.3 SST deviation for June 2024 was 0.0°C. SSTs in the equatorial Pacific were above normal in the western part and below normal in the eastern part (Fig.4 and Fig.6).
-Subsurface water temperatures in the equatorial Pacific were above normal in the western part and below normal in the central to eastern part (Fig.5 and Fig.7).
-In the atmosphere, convective activity near the dateline over the equatorial Pacific was near normal and easterly winds in the lower troposphere (i.e., trade winds) over the central equatorial Pacific were near normal (Fig.8, Fig.9, Fig.10).
-These oceanic and atmospheric conditions in the equatorial Pacific comprehensively indicate that ENSO-neutral conditions persisted in August.
-Overall conditions in the atmosphere and ocean, however, indicate the tropical Pacific is heading towards La Niña conditions.
+In April 2025, the sea surface temperature (SST) for the NINO.3 region was near normal with a deviation of +0.1°C, which declined by 0.6°C from March 2025 (Fig.3 and Table).
+The five-month running mean value of the NINO.3 SST deviation for February 2025 was +0.1°C. SSTs and subsurface water temperatures in the equatorial Pacific were above normal in the western part, while they were below normal in the central part (Fig.4, Fig.5, Fig.6 and Fig.7).
+In the atmosphere, easterly winds in the lower troposphere (i.e., trade winds) over the equatorial Pacific were stronger than normal in the central part, but convective activity near the dateline over the equatorial Pacific was near normal (Fig.8, Fig.9 and Fig.10).
+These oceanic and atmospheric conditions indicate that ENSO-neutral conditions persisted in April.

 [Western Pacific and Indian Ocean]